Melatonin might help you sleep better, but it depends on the exact type of sleep problem you experience.

 - It may help people who have to change shift patterns at work.

 - If you have delayed sleep phase syndrome.

 - Some people with insomnia, particularly older people.

 For many people with insomnia, it’s not guaranteed that melatonin will make a big difference, if any at all.

 Why does it only work for some people?

-It’s important to understand that Melatonin isn’t a generic sleeping pill that will knock anyone and everyone out.
-To understand why, we need to take a closer look at what Melatonin is and the way it works.
+It’s important to understand that melatonin isn’t a typical sleeping pill that’s guaranteed to knock you out.
+To understand why, we need to take a closer look at what melatonin is and the way it works.

 Then you’ll have a better idea of whether it’s the right kind of sleep aid for you or not.

 Melatonin is a hormone which the body naturally produces in the Pineal Gland in the brain.

 Its main job is to send signals to the brain telling it when it’s time to go to sleep and when it’s time to wake up.